Craig W. Chenery: Critical reception

 Chenery's work has been positively reviewed by numerous print publications such as Fangoria Magazine, Rue Morgue Magazine, Gore Noir Magazine, Ultra Violent Magazine, Z Magazine, Stiff Magazine, and genre websites such as Dread Central and Bloody Disgusting.
 Issue 312 of Fangoria called Blood Splatter "A Must Have".
+His debut film, "Dr. Saville's Horror Show", has won numerous awards and has been an official selection at twelve film festivals across the globe.